Matches a specified name to the name of a collection item.

 Required.
 The name to match.

-Setting MatchName to true is useful for projects, folders, and files, and requires an absolute path to match.
+Setting FillOnly to true is useful for projects, folders, and files, and requires an absolute path to match.
 A folder's absolute path is the concatenation of the folder names above it with its own name.
-A top-level folder's full name would be the same as its name.
+A top-level folder's full name is the same as its name.
 If a folder named Source Files contains a subfolder named MyProject, the MyProject folder full name would be Source Files\MyProject.

 true if the name was matched; otherwise, false.